Your browser is not supported. Please update it.

 A7.
 INTERFERENCE BY DRAINAGE LINE GROOVES

-Parallel drainage lines, running across the approaches to the greens on the 6th, 10th, 11th and 14th holes, Waterloo, may have grooves above them and some deeper holes along the grooves.
+Parallel drainage lines, running across the approaches to the greens on the 6th, 10th, 11th and 14th holes, Waterloo and 2nd hole, Wellington, may have grooves above them and some deeper holes along the grooves.

-There are also new drainage lines on the 8th hole, Waterloo and 2nd hole, Wellington.
 If a ball comes to rest, in the General Area, in one of these grooves or holes, the player may take relief under Rule 16.1b.
 But relief is not available if the groove only interferes with the player’s stance.

 A8.
 AERATION HOLES ON THE PUTTING GREEN